 - Preheat oven to 350F degrees and generously grease a 2-quart casserole dish with butter.

 - Remove 1/2 cup of the Krusteaz Corn Muffin Mix and discard or save for another use.
 In a large bowl, add the remaining (8.5 oz) of the mix along with all the other ingredients and stir until well mixed.
+(As noted in the ingredient list, if your mix is a 15 oz size, remove and discard 1 cup before continuing)

 - Add the cheese and chives, if using and give another quick stir.
 Pour the mixture into the casserole dish.